Ghost Theme Editing

 Once you’ve made changes to your theme and saved your files, you will need to upload the theme to your blog.

-To upload your theme, you’ll need to access your blog’s general settings, within the admin area.
-If you need help on how to do this, checkout the How to upload a theme to your Ghost blog guide or contact us at email@example.com for additional Ghost(Pro) support.
+To upload your theme, you’ll need to go to Settings > Design, within the admin area.
+If you have questions as to how to do this, checkout the How to upload a theme to your Ghost blog guide or contact us at [email protected] for additional Ghost(Pro) support.

 Guides to get you started